dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 Requirements:

+* Standardize container for conversational data exchange

-* Consolidation of information for a conversation
+* Consolidation of data and information for a conversation

+* Multiple modes of communication, changing over time

+* Snapshots of conversation during or once completed along with analysis

 * Ease of integration of services and analysis

+* Better organize conversational data so that it can be handled in a consistant, privacy safer means

 * Immutable

-* Hiding of PII
+* Hiding of PII or entire conversation

 * Amendable with additional information and data elements

-* Multiple modes of communication, changing over time

-* Better organize conversational data so that it can be handled in a consistant, safer means

-Standardize container for conversational data exchange.
-It is for used of exchange of conversational data at either snapshots during or completed conversations and analysis after the completion.

 Define a standard for exchange of conversational data in a sea of modes, platforms and service offerings for conversations.

-Example conversational modes:
+Example conversational modes and protocols:

 * SMS